This is my personal blog. The About page tells you who I am.

-I use a log analysis tool to collect basic stats about visits to this blog: overall visitor numbers, browsers used, partial IP addresses (first 3 octets only) and approximate geographical location (to city/region level, inferred from IP address).
+I use a log analysis tool to collect basic stats about visits to this blog: overall visitor numbers, browsers used, IP addresses and approximate geographical location (to city/region level, inferred from IP address).
 I use data from MaxMind to help with that.
 I collect that information just so I have a rough idea of how the site gets used.
 I’m not tracking you, and I won’t have the slightest idea who you are unless you say so in a comment.

 Speaking of which, if you post a comment then I will look at it to moderate it, and if I allow it to be published then anything you included in that comment will be published on the blog.

 I use a third party service called Akismet to help stop spam comments.
 So, if you post a comment, Akismet will see it too.
 So far as I can tell they don’t do anything with it except use it to get better at stopping spam.
 Their privacy notice explains in more detail.

 I do all of this because it’s in my legitimate interests to run this blog and to understand a bit about how it gets used.
 That is, I have thought about how best to handle the limited personal data involved in a blog like this, and I have concluded that what I do is reasonable, proportionate and doesn’t harm anyone.

 If the UK Data Protection Act 2018 and/or GDPR applies to you, then – assuming that those laws apply to personal blogs (a question on which I have yet to reach a settled view) – you have rights to access a copy of your personal data, have it corrected if it’s factually inaccurate, have it deleted (sometimes), and a few other rights which probably aren’t relevant here.
 You’ll have to prove your identity to me first through whatever method seems most sensible.